"A Window Onto Something Real"

 During her stay in North Carolina, Ritchie maintained a base in Scotland and travelled throughout Britain and Ireland to keep in touch with musical developments and contacts.
 She also visited radio stations coast-to-coast across the US, presenting live broadcasts and events, and in 1989 and 1990, travelled to 22 U.S. cities with The Thistle & Shamrock Concert Tour.
 This showcase of singers and instrumentalists was presented in association with Dunkeld Records Scotland.

 Ritchie’s awards include six World Medals from the New York Festivals’ International Competition for Radio Programming, and a Flora Macdonald award from St. Andrew’s University (NC), which also conferred upon her the degree of honorary doctorate.
+In 2014 she was awarded an MBE (Member of the Order of the British Empire) in the Queen's Birthday Honours list for Services to Broadcasting and Traditional Music.
 Hundreds of Thistle & Shamrock program tapes and vinyl albums, along with concert recordings, playlists, newsletters, and related materials are now part of a working archive in the Scottish Heritage Center at St. Andrews University (NC).
 The archive is open to anyone interested in studying the rich heritage of Celtic music and how it has been explored on the radio.